bt909/imap-mailstat-exporter/README.md

 password = "your_password" # beware of escaping characters like \ or "
 serveraddress = "mail.example.com" # mailserver name or address
-serverport = 993 # imap port number (at the moment only tls connection is supported) starttls = false # not yet implemented, will be available if you use STARTTLS additionalfolders = ["Trash", "Spam"] # additional mailfolders you want to have metrics for
+serverport = 993 # imap port number (at the moment only tls connection is supported) starttls = false # set to true for using standard port 143 and STARTTLS to start a TLS connection additionalfolders = ["Trash", "Spam"] # additional mailfolders you want to have metrics for

 [[Accounts]] # you can configure more accounts if you like